K0I05/ESP32-S3_ESP-IDF_COMPONENTS/components/utilities/esp_cla/README.md

   * FIR Low-Pass Filter (moving average)
   * Median Filter
   * Clamp Filter
-* Common Matrix & Vector Operations
+* Matrix & Vector Operations
   * Convert Vector to Matrix
   * Convert Matrix to Vector
   * Multiply Matrix by Vector
   * Ellipsoid Coefficients
+* Common Operations (helper operations for matrices, vectors, filters, and linear systems of equations)

 The CLA component is still under development and it is an experimental project for electro-magnetometer calibrations.